AdityaSharma223/dotfiles/README.md

 ### note
 the bashrc is completely stock and has not been modified by me yet. (because I don't use the default terminal)

+hi my name is aditya sharma and i am the best person in this world :)